 The Friends of Lake Griffin State Park

 The Friends raise money through membership, donations, selling firewood to campers, and scheduling kayak tours for Lake Griffin State Park.
 One hundred (100%) percent of the money we make is used to support the park.
 We help the park purchase equipment that is not in the park budget saving Florida taxpayers thousands of dollars every year.
-Recent projects include
+Some of our projects include:

-To see our 2021 Accomplishments and Goals click here.
+To see our previous years Accomplishments and Goals click here.

 Explore the “Real Florida”